Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.

 - United Overseas Bank Ltd (UOB) (UOB rates)

-When you invest on your own, you pay the broker their commission at much lesser range from SGD2 to SGD20 per transaction depending on the platform you are using.
+When you invest on your own, you pay the broker their commission at much lesser range from SGD2 to SGD25 per transaction depending on the platform you are using.
+And there will be a quarterly bank charges of $2 per counter for holding to the stock(s)/counter(s).

 If you have difficulties in setting up the CPF investment with the 3 banks, it will be best to visit their head branch.
 Below are their addresses;